What is the Pasture Pig Mix?

 Erosion Control

-This blend offers strong erosion control through dense root systems and year-round ground cover.
-Orchardgrass has fibrous roots that anchor soil effectively, while deep-rooted species like alfalfa and chicory stabilize slopes and break up compacted soil.
+This blend offers strong control of topsoil erosion through dense root systems and year-round ground cover.
+Orchardgrass has fibrous roots that anchor soil effectively, while deep-rooted species like alfalfa and chicory stabilize and break up compacted soil.
 Perennial clovers further bind the surface, making this mix ideal for erosion-prone areas.

 Grazing Resilience

-This pasture mix handles intensive grazing well.
+This pasture mix handles grazing well.
+This blend is made up of the finer, less fibrous grasses, together with the leafy species.
 Orchardgrass is highly palatable and regrows quickly under rotation, while Kentucky bluegrass and tall clovers hold up under animal pressure.
 Orchardgrass performs best when grazed before it gets too tall.
 For long-term stand health, use proper rotational grazing—allowing 6–8″ of regrowth before returning livestock.

 Pollinator & Wildlife Friendly